How We Sold Our Car and Became a Biking Family

 Seamless Adventures

 With this flexible, “always-down-for-adventures” setup in place, we’ve created the right conditions for mini-expeditions to occur totally spontaneously – we can sort out the when and the where on the fly.
 So, sometimes this means we ride our cargo bike and bring his balance bike to daycare, and Jack isn’t feeling it that day.
-Sometimes, it entails riding to daycare, picking up Jack and strapping him into his child seat on the Tern GSD, crossing that first busy road carefully, and then having him beg to get out a minute later so he can ride his own bike home once we hit our low-trafficked neighborhood streets.
-And sometimes, this means Jack decides to take us on a less direct, meandering ride home through our neighborhood.
+And sometimes it entails riding to daycare, picking up Jack and strapping him into his child seat on the Tern GSD, crossing that first busy road carefully, and then having him beg to get out a minute later so he can ride his own bike home once we hit our low-trafficked neighborhood streets.
+And sometimes this means Jack decides to take us on a less direct, meandering ride home through our neighborhood.
 Yet other times, we take off in the exact opposite direction toward a park, ride around for a bit, and then hop on the cargo bike for a ride home.

 This ability to seamlessly transition – Jack going from bike passenger to bike rider, and back again, depending on his whimsy and our safety concerns as parents – has been game-changing.
 This newfound capability of ours (to ride bikes with our kid either attached or detached from us) has opened up a whole world of exploration, making it nearly effortless to tack on a fun bonus stop onto an otherwise routine errand.
 Most importantly, Jack gets to feel like he has some say in the matter, some authority to decide how he wants to roll.